OpenRefine/containers/README.md

-# containers
+# OpenRefine containers

-Collection of containerized packages of OpenRefine
+This repository hosts a collection of containerized packages of OpenRefine.